bayeslife/architecturelife/ArchitectureTopics.md

 - RabbitMQ - Traditional message broker
 - Kafka - focus on speed and reliability.
 Streaming only.
 Complexity high
+    - Event Hub - Azure Kafka as a service
 - NATS - focus on simplicity.
 Has streaming but not highly available streaming as yet

 ## Complex Event Processing